 Instead, take the ATV to a Yamaha dealer.
 You should periodically remove and inspect the spark plug because heat and deposits will cause the spark plug to slowly break down and erode.
-If electrode erosion becomes excessive, you should replace the spark plug with one of the proper type.
+If electrode erosion becomes excessive, or if carbon and other deposits are excessive, you should replace the spark plug with the specified plug.